-6.4.1 Layout Planning & Design
+6.5.1 Layout Planning & Design

-Incompatible layout planning and engineering designs of the proposed project can undermine the overall aesthetics and ambience of the project area.
+Incompatible layout plans and engineering designs of the proposed project can undermine the overall aesthetic and ambience of the project area.
 Utilization of the available spaces and designing the layout without considering the prospective and futuristic needs may result in design with low social acceptability and functionality.
-This impact will be irreversible and medium adverse in nature.
+This impact will be permanent and medium adverse in nature.

-All structural, layout and engineering design of the project are in strict accordance with the applicable national and international guidelines/ codes/ standards and engineering practices.
+- All structural, layout and engineering design of the project are in strict accordance with the applicable national and international guidelines/ codes/ standards and engineering practices; - The layouts of the water supply and sewerage networks have been adjusted to cover the whole project area.
+The water supply system is based on loop design and sewerage system is based on gravity where the slopes have been provided to ensure gravity flow with adequate velocity.